fbpx

 Affected objects:

-Those can be passwords, email addresses, patient health records, business secrets, credit card information, or other personal user information.
-For example, an application can securely encrypt credit card information using automatic database encryption.
-Unfortunately, when this information is accessed, it is immediately decrypted, allowing the SQL injection failure to extract the credit card information in plaintext, which an attacker can exploit.
+We’re talking about passwords, email addresses, patient health records, proprietary business secrets, credit card information, and more.
+Picture this: an application diligently encrypts credit card information using automatic database encryption.
+All good so far, right?
+But when this information is accessed, it’s instantly decrypted.
+This security vulnerability in web applications paves the way for an SQL injection failure to extract the credit card information in plaintext – a field day for any attacker lying in wait.

-• Avoid outdated protocols, such as Simple Mail Transfer Protocol (SMTP) or File Transfer Protocol (FTP), when transferring sensitive data.
+• If you’re transferring sensitive data, avoid outdated protocols like Simple Mail Transfer Protocol (SMTP) or File Transfer Protocol (FTP).

-• Generate and store cryptographically random keys as arrays of bytes.
-If passwords are used, replace them with a key using a password-based key generation algorithm.
+• Finally, when it comes to keys, make sure to generate and store them as cryptographically random arrays of bytes.
+And if passwords are used, replace them with a key using a password-based key generation algorithm.

 Injection